-North Carolina is on the northern fringe of the commercial pecan-producing region of the United States.
+North Carolina is on the northern fringe of the commercial improved pecan-producing region of the United States.
 The limiting factor is the length of the growing season.
-The probability of spring frost damage to early and mid-season varieties and the limited selection of late-maturing varieties for North Carolina are both limitations of pecan production.
-North Carolinas' northern-fringe location makes proper site and varietal selection crucial for consistent, profitable production.
+The probability of spring frost damage to early and midseason varieties and the limited selection of late-maturing varieties for North Carolina are both limitations of pecan production.
+North Carolina’s northern-fringe location makes proper site and varietal selection crucial for consistent, profitable production.

-Knowing the history of the site is also a very good indicator of how well pecans will grow.
+A site’s history is also a very good indicator of how well pecans will grow.
 Does the site frequently have frost in late spring or in early fall?
 Does it have standing water during wet periods, and is water readily available during very dry periods if irrigation is needed?
 What has been planted on this site in the last several years?
 Have herbicides or pesticides been used that may still be present in the soil?
 If so, will they reduce pecan tree growth when planted?
 Are pesticides or growth regulators applied to nearby fields that may harm pecan trees?
 Are homes or public areas nearby that might restrict spraying?
 All of these questions should be answered before you plant pecan trees.

 When selecting a pecan variety, consider pollination requirements, length of growing season, cold tolerance, and scab resistance.
 Table 1 lists the varieties that have the greatest potential for commercial success in North Carolina.
 All of the varieties listed have an appropriate growing season and adequate cold hardiness, and they are at least moderately resistant to scab, the primary pecan disease in the state.

-|Variety||Size (nuts/lb)||Percent Kernel||Scab Resistance (years)||Fruit Bearing Age
+|Variety||Size (nuts/lb)||Percent Kernel||Scab Resistance||Fruit Bearing Age

-|Chickasaw||64||55||Moderate||5 to 6||Kernels may be dark, severe alternate bearer.*|
+|Chickasaw||64||55||Moderate||5 to 6||Kernels may be dark; severe alternate bearer*|

-|Elliott||71||53||High||7 to 9||May be aphid-susceptible, older trees may alternate bear.|
+|Elliott||71||53||High||7 to 9||May be aphid-susceptible and prone to alternate bear|

-|Gloria Grande||48||48||High||7 to 9||Very cold tolerant.|
+|Gloria Grande||48||48||High||7 to 9||Very cold tolerant|

-|*Alternate bearing trees are prone to producing heavy crops every 2 to 3 years.|
+|*Alternate bearing trees are prone to producing heavy crops every two to three years.

 Pecan Varieties Not Recommended for North Carolina

-Desirable; cold sensitive, weak tree structure, and moderate to poor scab susceptibility
+Desirable—cold sensitive, weak tree structure, and moderate to poor scab susceptibility

-Mahan; nuts fill poorly, highly scab susceptible, and severe alternate bearer
+Mahan—nuts fill poorly, highly scab susceptible, and severe alternate bearer

-Schley; low yielding, highly scab susceptible, and soft shells result in many vertebrate control problems
+Schley—low yielding, highly scab susceptible, and soft shells result in many vertebrate control problems

-Pecan trees can also be planted initially on 30- to 35-foot centers, 36 to 49 trees per acre, with some of the trees being temporary and some permanent.
+Pecan trees can also be initially planted at a high density on 30-foot to 35-foot centers, 36 to 49 trees per acre, with some of the trees being temporary and some permanent.
+This system will allow for the greater production of nuts early in the life of the orchard.
 When the trees start to crowd or shade each other, 12 to 15 years after planting, some of the temporary trees are removed, either by cutting them down or transplanting them with a very large tree spade.
 Again, at 17 to 20 years after planting, the remaining temporary trees are removed.
 For this system to be profitable, careful attention to detail is essential, and the orchard must be established with a well-designed management system.
-The permanent trees must be identified before planting, making sure that the correct varieties for pollination remain after the trees have been thinned.
-Also, the temporary trees selected must be precocious varieties (those that bear fruit early) such as Cape Fear, Kiowa, Sumner, Chickasaw, or Forkert.
+The permanent trees must be identified at planting, making sure that the correct varieties for pollination remain after the trees have been thinned (Figure 4).
+Also, the temporary trees selected must be precocious varieties (those that bear fruit early).

 Old Tree Renovation

 Nutrition in pecan orchards should be managed using visual observation, soil analysis, and foliar analysis.
-Pecan trees should grow at least 8 to 10 inches on terminal branches each year for optimal production.
+Pecan trees should grow at least 8 to 10 inches on lateral terminal branches each year for optimal production.
 If more or less growth occurs, the fertility program may need to be modified.